The Caring Society - Staff Information

 Robin is a Nishinabe kwe from Nipissing First Nation and is currently doing her undergraduate studies at the University of Ottawa, majoring in Aboriginal Studies with a minor in Women’s studies.
 She is passionate about correcting social injustices pertaining to Indigenous women and children and is an outspoken supporter for indigenous rights.
 Moreover, her dedication extends itself to issues of climate change and poverty and the impact they have on First Nations communities.
 This, in addition with the love of her culture and interests in Canadian politics is carving out a lifelong career in this field.
 Robin is fully bilingual in French and English and is excited to be part of the Caring Society team.

 Daxton is a high school student from Ottawa, Ontario, and a member of the transgender community.
 He has been involved in reconciliation campaigns such as Shannen’s Dream and Jordan’s Principle as an ally and activist for over five years.
 Daxton was a winner of the Peter Henderson Bryce Award in 2014 and has been involved in numerous film projects with the First Nations Child and Family Caring Society.

 Born in Manitoba and raised in Ontario, Marc is Métis with ancestral roots in the Red River Valley.
-Marc has a Master’s degree in Indigenous and Canadian Studies and as an academic he focused primarily on the relationship between Indigenous worldviews and contemporary opportunities for Reconciliation in Canada.
+Marc has a Master’s degree in Indigenous and Canadian Studies and a keen interest in Indigenous knowledges and pedagogy.
+He is passionate about helping people create contemporary opportunities for reconciliation in Canada.
 Marc is an engaging and knowledgeable public speaker and facilitator.
-He has spoken to and taught people of all ages and backgrounds about the history and contemporary realities of colonization in Canada and the many ways we can all positively impact the lives of Indigenous children and youth.
+He has spoken to and taught people of all ages and backgrounds about the history and contemporary realities of colonization in Canada and the many ways we can all positively impact the lives of Indigenous children, youth and their families.